Principal scientist; Senior science leader

 Past research has ranged from developing a method for predicting reduced groundwater zones, to assessing the assimilative capacity of the groundwater with respect to different contaminants, to developing tools for testing water quality, to working on an international project looking at measuring denitrification rates in groundwater, to developing a new method to study the structure of alluvial gravel aquifers.

-“Most of the research I am involved in has practical applications for local government, industry and communities,” Murray says.
+“Most of the research I am involved in has practical applications for local government, industry and communities” Murray says.

-“Regional councils have the responsibility to implement the government’s freshwater reforms which seeks to balance the goals of ‘maintaining or enhancing water quality’ and ‘increasing production from agriculture’.
+“Regional councils have the responsibility to implement the government’s freshwater reforms which seek to balance the goals of ‘maintaining or enhancing water quality’ and ‘increasing production from agriculture’.
 Knowledge of the assimilative capacity of the groundwater system is crucial to estimating loads of contaminants entering into river and lakes.”

 “It is important for us to develop an understanding of the whole subsurface system so that we predict what will happen as contaminants leave the soil layer, where they are transported, and what processes will affect them.
 As part of this, we are working on ways to measure and model land-use impacts on groundwater quality,” he says.